privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

      * Set SSO to 'true' if you want to use single sign on.
      * All information required for SSO will be saved in the session.
      * After logging out, the SSO data will be removed from the session.
+     * The value has to be a string.
      * Optional.
      */
     'SSO' => 'false',